 The security and integrity of the college’s computer systems and data network is our collective responsibility.
 As we increasingly rely on electronic communication and access to information, we must ensure its security and protect our network against ever more sophisticated threats.
 A single weak machine that is not adequately patched and maintained can wreak havoc with the college’s network, interfering with administrative operations, and disrupting access for thousands of people on campus.

 Desktop Computer Access: The PCs in offices and computer labs throughout the campus are purchased and owned by the college.
-The college’s standard operating systems, Windows XP, and Apple OSX, contains security features that require you to log on before you can use the computer.
+The college’s standard operating systems, Windows 7 and Windows 10, and Apple OSX, contains security features that require you to log on before you can use the computer.
 All software running on college-owned machines must be legally purchased and approved before installation.

 All college employees receive “user” accounts that allow them to run all software on the machines.
 User-level accounts do not allow you to modify system settings or install software.
 Secure administrative access to XP and OSX workstations is restricted to CTS staff and selected divisional technology support personnel.